openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/Installation.rst.txt

 8. Start openHAB and watch the logs for errors and the entries from the ``hello_world.py`` script.

-Check out the :doc:`Getting Started` page for what to do next.
+Check out the :doc:`First Steps` page for what to do next.

 Manual Install